quynh-trann/Web102-Prework-Submission/README.md

-# WEB102 Prework - *Name of App Here*
+# Android Prework - *Sea Monster Crowdfunding*

-Submitted by: **Your Name Here**
+Submitted by: **Thuy Thuy Quynh Tran**

-**Name of your app** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+**Sea Monster Crowdfunding** is an android app that shows an image and introductory message, and allows pressing a button to display a Toast.

-Time spent: **X** hours spent in total
+Time spent: **7** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-* [ ] The introduction section explains the background of the company and how many games remain unfunded.
-* [ ] The Stats section includes information about the total contributions and dollars raised as well as the top two most funded games.
-* [ ] The Our Games section initially displays all games funded by Sea Monster Crowdfunding
-* [ ] The Our Games section has three buttons that allow the user to display only unfunded games, only funded games, or all games.
+* [x] Image and introductory message displayed on screen
+* [x] Button displayed on screen
+* [x] Toast with message appears when button is pressed

 The following **optional** features are implemented: